Bikini Hotel

-Bikini Hotel is a campy comedy released in 1997 that aired on Cinemax.
+Bikini Hotel is a 1997 camp comedy film that aired on Cinemax.
 It was written by Dom Magwili and directed by Jeff Frey.
 The film features a visual gag based on the 50 ft woman and a cat fight in the miniature golf sequence.
-The tagline used for all marketing was "Our Maids Never Turn Down a Bed!"

 Plot

 Samantha Vance, played by J. J. North, inherits the run-down Tiki Hotel when her father dies.
 She decides to fix it up but has problems drumming up business.
 Her friends throw a party at the hotel and it becomes clear that she can make money if she turns it into the "Bikini Hotel" with all of the staff members wearing bikinis.
 This elicits jealousy in Jacqueline Renee, played by Tina-Desiree Berg, and her boss, Gail Regent, played by Stella Stevens, who run the adjacent Regent Hotel.
 They want to turn Samantha's hotel into a parking lot.
 It all culminates in a miniature golf competition in which the winner keeps the Bikini Hotel.
 Julie Strain makes an appearance as Jacqeline Renee's spy Raquel.